Scooter Trip on Cát Bà Island

 Cát Bà National Park, Scooter Day trip

 We window-shopped in a few scooter rental places before picking one that looked reputable.
 The rental process was easy.
-One-day rental, $5.00, no paperwork, no waivers to sign.
-You just pay and go.
+One-day rental: $5.00.
+No paperwork or waivers to sign.
+You pay and go.
 This will not be the last time we rent a scooter.

-Traveling by scooter gives you tremendous freedom feeling and you can stop and go as you please.
+Traveling by scooter gives you a tremendous feeling of freedom, and you can stop and go as you please.
 We probably pushed the smaller engine to the limit.
 We do not have a motorcycle license, which is what you need to rent the larger 125cc scooters.

 Our scooter day trip took us through Cát Bà National Park, to Cannon Point, the Hospital Cave, North of the Island, and back to Cát Bà Town.